Principal component analysis for Gaussian process posteriors: Introduction

 To overcome this problem, we consider defining the space of GP posteriors under the assumption that GP posteriors have the same prior.
 Then, we can show that the set of GP posteriors lies on a finite-dimensional subspace in an infinite-dimensional space of GP.
 By using this fact, we can reduce the task of GP-PCA to a task of estimating a subspace on finite-dimensional space.
-Additionally, we developed a fast approximation method for GP-PCA using a sparse GP based on variational inference.
+Additionally, we developed a fast approximation method for GP-PCA using a sparse GP based on variational inference and a hyperparameter optimization method based on hierarchical Bayes.

 The remainder of the paper is organized as follows.
-In Section~2, we explain the information geometry, principal component analysis for exponential families and GP regression.
-In Section~3, after defining a set of GP posteriors in terms of information geometry, we propose the GP-PCA and show that the task can be reduced to a finite-dimensional case.
-In Section~4, we present the related works.
-In Section~5, we demonstrate the effectiveness of the proposed method.
-Finally, Section~6 presents the conclusion.
+In Section~2, we explain our approach and compare it with the conventional meta-learning of GP.
+In Section~3, we explain the information geometry and PCA for exponential families.
+In Section~4, we define a set of GP posteriors in terms of information geometry and show that the task can be reduced to a finite-dimensional case.
+In Section~5, we explain the algorithm of GP-PCA , its approximation method, and its hyperparameter optimization method.
+In Section~6, we demonstrate the effectiveness of the proposed method.
+Finally, Section~7 presents the conclusion.